ajcooper72/ajcooper72.github.io/_posts/2023-09-20-build-a-docker-mid-server.markdown

 title:  "Build a Docker MID Server"
 date:   2023-09-20 10:18:02 +0100
 categories: mid_server docker
+excerpt: "How to build a MID Server using Docker on Windows"
 ---
 ## Introduction
 This post discusses how to configure and run a MID Server using Docker on you Windows computer.
 The following software is required in order to install the MID Server.